Tornado touches down in New Orleans

 "The storm system brought strong winds and at least six tornadoes, which caused severe damage, including multiple injuries, dozens of damaged homes and businesses, and thousands left without power," Gov. John Bel Edwards said in a statement.

-Edwards declared a state of emergency for Louisiana in the wake of the storms.
+Edwards declared a state of emergency in the wake of the storms.

 Severe thunderstorms were predicted to continue Tuesday from the central Gulf Coast region to the Ohio Valley ahead of a strong cold front, according to the National Weather service.